-Issuance In the past year, WSSC Water issued its first green bond for a total of \$54 million in funding to support pollution control and prevention, as well as sustainable water management.
+Issuance In the past year, WSSC Water issued its second green bond for a total of \$51.1 million in funding to support pollution control and prevention, as well as sustainable water management.

-Commitments and Disbursements In FY 2020, three projects were selected for WSSC Water's green bond project portfolio with a total commitment of \$54 million.
-Of this commitment, \$43.6 million in green bond proceeds were allocated and disbursed to support these projects.
+Allocation and Disbursements In FY 2021, three projects selected for WSSC Water's green bond project portfolio have a total allocation of \$105.1 million.
+Of this, \$83.1 million in green bond proceeds have been disbursed to support these projects.